|Size:||About 4 inches|

 |Level of Care:||Hardy, Good for beginners|

-This frog ranges between bluish green, light green and brown in color.
+This frog ranges between bluish-green, light green, and brown in color.
 Its color will change with the temperature and the color of its habitat – a master of camouflage.
 They are green when the humidity and temperature are high, and darker in appearance with a brownish color in cold, arid conditions.

-They have a have a wax-like coating over their skin.
+They have a wax-like coating over their skin.
 This helps the Whites Tree Frog retain moisture and survive in areas of lower humidity than its natural habitat.

 The White’s Tree Frog gets its nickname “Dumpy” Tree Frog because it has a tendency to become obese if it is overfed.
 In the wild, they would have to hunt for their food and their prey tends to have a lot more opportunities to escape than in the confines of your habitat.
 Hence, they have a tendency to add a few layers of fat on the back of their heads, which gives them the telltale Dumpy look.

 You can normally tell the age of this frog by the number of white spots they have on their bodies.
 They develop more and more of these irregular shaped spots as they grow older.